io_uring from Userland

 data->wait_nr, flags, data->arg, data->sz);

-This is the moment your process goes to sleep.
-The kernel takes over, processes any pending submissions, waits until wait_nr completions are ready, then wakes you up.
-When this returns, the CQE should be in the ring.
+This is the moment our process goes to sleep.
+The kernel takes over, processes any pending submissions, waits until wait_nr completions are ready, and then wakes us up.
+When this returns, the CQE SHOULD be in the ring.

 After the syscall: